-In his guest blog, Gary Johnson ‘66, a Michigan Tech mechanical engineering alumnus, tells the story of his second career.
+In his guest blog, Gary Johnson ’66, a Michigan Tech alumnus in Fayetteville Arkansas, tells the story of his second career: “We engineers can go from practicing engineering to being artists of all things mechanical and beyond.”

 Having grown up in Rock, Michigan (Yeah, I know, where the heck is Rock?
 Well, it’s smack dab in the middle of the UP.
 Yup, I’m a Yooper!!)
 I decided the best place for me to go to college was in the UP, at the Michigan College of Mining and Technology, now Michigan Technological University.
 Why Tech?
 I was influenced by a couple of neighbors, older than me, who had both started and graduated from Tech.
 I was pretty fair at math and science, so I did go to Tech—and would do it all over again if I had that same choice to make again today.